 Investors participating in this offering will incur immediate, substantial dilution.
-After giving effect to our receipt of approximately \$46.5 million of estimated net proceeds (after deducting underwriting discounts and commissions and estimated offering expenses payable by us) from our sale of common stock in this offering, our as adjusted net tangible book value as of March 31, 2018 would have been \$115.7 million, or \$1.07 per share.
-This amount represents an immediate increase in net tangible book value of \$0.37 per share of our common stock to existing stockholders and an immediate dilution in net tangible book value of \$4.43 per share of our common stock to new investors purchasing shares of common stock in this offering.
+After giving effect to our receipt of approximately \$46.5 million of estimated net proceeds (after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us) from our sale of common stock in this offering, assuming a public offering price of \$5.90 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 31, 2018, our as adjusted net tangible book value as of March 31, 2018 would have been \$115.7 million, or \$1.08 per share.
+This amount represents an immediate increase in net tangible book value of \$0.38 per share of our common stock to existing stockholders and an immediate dilution in net tangible book value of \$4.82 per share of our common stock to new investors purchasing shares of common stock in this offering.